Arccotangent/numberrain/doc/scripting/operations/DISABLEWORK.md

-# DISABLEWORK (future)
+# DISABLEWORK

-`DISABLEWORK` is a future special operation.
+`DISABLEWORK` is a special operation.
-It is currently not implemented.

 ## Description